Share on Facebook

 Mississauga, Ontario

 Mississauga’s Kariya Park celebrates the city’s relationship with its twin city in Japan, Kariya.
-The park is home to 65 cherry trees.
-Their gorgeous blooms are enhanced by the park’s Japanese-style garden.
-Some of the attractions include red Japanese maples, a marsh containing Japanese irises, and a large assortment of rhododendrons, pines, ginkgos, and sweetgum trees.
+The gorgeous blooms on the park’s 65 trees are enhanced by the Japanese-style garden.
+Additional attractions include red Japanese maples, a marsh containing Japanese irises, and a large assortment of rhododendrons, pines, ginkgos, and sweetgum trees.
 Art fans will appreciate the intricately carved friendship bell, a mosaic-style mural, and a stone basin carved by Kariya sculptor Fumio Naito.
 In past years, a webcam has been set up for virtual visitors to enjoy the blooms.

 Dartmouth, Nova Scotia

-The Dartmouth Common and nearby Park Avenue has been described as “an Instagram paradise” and “being immersed in a spring fantasy” during cherry blossom season.
-More than 30 cherry trees line the street and (in pre-COVID times), Park Avenue residents have even come together to have a community dinner under the blooms.
+The Dartmouth Common and nearby Park Avenue has been described as “an Instagram paradise” during cherry blossom season.
+More than 30 cherry trees line the street and Park Avenue residents have even come together to have a community dinner under the blooms.
 It’s a tradition that’s likely to continue, as the municipality is actively planting new cherry saplings to replace more mature trees approaching the end of their life cycle.
-For everyone not living on Park Avenue, a great alternative is Doraku.
-One of the city’s most popular Japanese restaurants, it’s less than a block from the blossoms.

 Ottawa, Ontario